danmikus/nyu_python_freestyle/README.md

-# nyu_python_freestyle
-    jupyter notebook --browser=chrome

-    Installing gmaps with pip

-    If you do not use conda, you can install gmaps with pip.
-The current version of gmaps is only tested with IPython 4.2 or later and ipywidgets 6.0.0 or later.
-To upgrade to the latest versions, use:
+# New York Event Permit Heatmap Analysis

+This repo uses Jupyter Notebook with IPython Kernel to do analyses on where events are happening in New York City on any given day.
+The notebook uses NYC event permit data to do this analysis.
+The data is pulled in from the [NYC OpenData Site](https://data.cityofnewyork.us/City-Government/NYC-Permitted-Event-Information/tvpp-9vvx/data) via API and uses the gmaps module to create a heatmap of the events around the city.
+The general flow is:

+1. Input and format date
+2. Retrieve event permit data
+3. Send addresses to Google Geocode API to get latitude and longitude
+4. Create Heatmap

+#### Installing Jupyter Notebook
+To install Jupyter run the following command:

-    $ pip install -U jupyter
+    pip3 install -U jupyter

-    Make sure that you have enabled widgets extensions to Jupyter:
+You'll also need to make sure that you have enabled widgets extensions for Jupyter:

+    jupyter nbextension enable --py --sys-prefix widgetsnbextension

+#### Installing gmaps with pip

-    $ jupyter nbextension enable --py --sys-prefix widgetsnbextension You can then install gmaps with:
+You can then install gmaps with:

-    $ pip install gmaps
+    pip install gmaps

 Then tell Jupyter to load the extension with:

-    $ jupyter nbextension enable --py --sys-prefix gmaps
+jupyter nbextension enable --py --sys-prefix gmaps

-    Google API keys
+#### Google API keys

 To access Google maps, gmaps needs a Google API key.
-This key tells Google who you are, presumably so it can keep track of rate limits and such things.
-To create an API key, follow the instructions in the documentation.
-Once you have an API key, pass it to gmaps before creating widgets:
+To create an API key, follow the [instructions in the documentation](https://developers.google.com/maps/documentation/geocoding/start#auth).
+Once you have an API key, pass it to gmaps.

-    gmaps.configure(api_key="AI...")
+#### Running the Notebook

+To open the notebook, navigate to the root folder and run the following:

+    jupyter notebook --browser=chrome

+Note that I specified chrome as the browser.
+An open issue with Jupyter requires Mac users to specify the browser.